 At NHCIA we offer support for person directed planning to those in our supported living and community participation programs and to those receiving adult respite and passport funding.
 Our Planning Facilitators support the self advocate through the planning process involving their network in the process as the self advocate chooses, including family, friends, and support staff.

 Our goal is to use a variety of strategies to embed Person-Centered Practices into our workplace culture as well as into our service delivery.
 We use person-centered thinking tools developed by Helen Sanderson Associates.
+We also use approaches and PATH and MAPS from Inclusion Press.
 The person-centered tools help give structure to conversations and capture important information.
 The tools enhance understanding, communication and relationships.